 In this unit, students explore the relationship between nucleic acids and proteins as key molecules in cellular processes in prokaryotic and eukaryotic cells.
 They explore the structure, regulation and rate of biochemical pathways, with reference to photosynthesis and cellular respiration.
 They explore how the application of biotechnologies to biochemical pathways could lead to improvements in agricultural practices.
 Students apply their knowledge of cellular processes through investigation of a selected case study, data analysis and/or a bioethical issue.
-Examples of investigation topics include, but are not limited to: discovery and development of the model of the structure of DNA; proteomic research applications including CRISPR-Cas9.
+Examples of investigation topics include, but are not limited to: discovery and development of the model of the structure of DNA; proteomic research applications; transgenic organism applications and gene technology such as CRISPR-Cas9.